 Unfortunately, it can be a Goldilocks-esque challenge to find just the right pair.
 Take it from Katie Dunlop, certified trainer and creator of Love Sweat Fitness, who has tried hundreds of different shoes.
-“Some are super cute, but don’t offer any real support to your poor feet, while others are completely functional, but not exactly stylish,” she says.
+“Some are super cute, but don’t offer any real support to your poor feet, while others are completely functional, but not exactly stylish,” she said.

 To help you narrow down your decision, we asked avid runners and fitness professionals to tell us the shoes they swear by.
-Read on for 14 top picks.
+Read on for 13 top picks.

-Cameron Yuen, certified strength and conditioning specialist and senior physical therapist at Bespoke Treatments, picks this pair as his go-to running shoe.
-“When you run, you want to minimize the amount of time your foot spends on the ground — otherwise, the contact time slows you down and puts more stress on the soft tissues,” he explains.
+Cameron Yuen, certified strength and conditioning specialist and senior physical therapist at Bespoke Treatments, picked this pair as his go-to running shoe.
+“When you run, you want to minimize the amount of time your foot spends on the ground — otherwise, the contact time slows you down and puts more stress on the soft tissues,” he explained.
 “Since the Pegasus is a bit more responsive, you can help propel yourself a bit quicker off the ground.”

 Have a need for speed?
-“This shoe makes me feel faster than fast,” Abbate says.
+“This shoe makes me feel faster than fast,” said Emily Abbate, a running coach and writer who has run the New York Marathon.
 “Super light at only 6 ounces, the 1400v6 has the responsiveness I crave when I’m trying to pick up the pace.
 Plus, a locked-in feel courtesy of a structured upper with support cage for a secure mid foot.”

 As an avid runner living in Utah, I know firsthand that trail running — especially at altitude — isn’t easy.
 Luckily, these shoes make it feel way easier than it should.
-These are super lightweight and flexible kicks with a zero drop, designed to help improve natural running and walking form, and toe splay.
+These are super lightweight and flexible kicks with a zero drop, designed to help improve natural running and walking form and toe splay.
 Note: If you’re new to zero-drop footwear, start by wearing these on shorter runs and hikes, then gradually build up to regular mileage.

 Vasque has built upon their years of footwear experience to bring this boot to the next level in terms of comfort and performance.
 I hiked 20 miles over two days in these boots, and I didn’t need to break them in at all — they were insanely comfortable and supportive over the two-day trek.
 The boots’ Gore-Tex waterproof membrane guarantees protection against wet or muddy trails, while also letting your feet breathe.

 Sure, Moab is a town in southern Utah.
 But according to Merrell, Moab also means “mother of all boots.”
 And this boot definitely lives up to its name.
 It provides an insole that’s contoured to your foot, as well as heel cushioning to absorb shock and provide stability.
-“This cushioning helps to limit the pressure and any pain after hiking in the heel area,” Meserve notes.
+“This cushioning helps to limit the pressure and any pain after hiking in the heel area,” Meserve noted.
 “I am also a huge fan of the Vibram soles, which this boot has.”